Mount Dulang-dulang

 Mount Dulang-dulang, dubbed by Filipino mountaineers as "D2" and also known as Mount Katanglad, is the highest elevation peak in the Kitanglad Mountain Range, located in the north central portion of the province of Bukidnon in the island of Mindanao.
 It is the second highest mountain of the Philippines at 2941 m above sea level, second only to Mount Apo of Davao at 2956 m and slightly higher than Mount Pulag of Luzon, the third highest at 2928 m.

 The mountain is regarded by the Talaandig tribe of Lantapan as a sacred place.
-It is also within the ancestral domain of the tribe.
-The mountain range is the ancestral home of the Bukidnon, Higaonon, and Talaandig indigenous peoples.
+The mountain range is the ancestral domain of the Bukidnon, Higaonon, and Talaandig Indigenous peoples.

-Geography
+Geography and biodiversity

 Mount Dulang-dulang, similar to other peaks located in the Kitanglad Mountain Range, is covered by lofty forests and is a home to a variety of fauna and flora.
 It is home to 58 mammal species, including bats, squirrels, monkeys, wild boars, flying lemurs, shrews, and deer.

 The Philippine eagle is also sighted within the vicinity of the mountain.
 At least 58 families and 185 species of trees and other woody vegetation species are found within Mount Kitanglad Range Natural Park.

 Hydrological features

 Mount Dulang-dulang, including the Kitanglad Mountain Range, is the headwater catchment area of several major river systems which include the Maagnao River and Alanib River, tributaries of the Pulangi River, which drains into the Rio Grande de Mindanao in Cotabato City.

-The Sawaga River main is main water of the Bukidnon people for homes and agriculture.
+The Sawaga River is the main water source of the Bukidnon people for their homes and agriculture.